Warehouse Barcode Systems: Setup and Best Practices

 - Advanced features: wave planning, slotting optimization, labor management

-The WMS dictates your barcode workflow — when to scan, what to scan, and what actions follow each scan.
-Choose software before designing your barcode system, as the WMS requirements determine barcode format, label content, and scanner specifications.
+Pick your software before designing the rest of your barcode system.
+The WMS controls your workflow: when to scan, what to scan, and what happens after each scan.
+Those requirements will drive your decisions on barcode format, label content, and scanner specs.

 Core Workflows